-The initial land cover and biomass carbon state begins in 2010 and is derived from the improved California Air Resources Board (CARB) Greenhouse Gas Inventory for California Forests and Other Lands (CARB Inventory; Saah et al., 2016; Battles et al., 2014) and an urban forest assessment (McPherson et al, 2017).
-The initial soil carbon state is derived from the NRCS gSSURGO database (USDA, 2014) and a review of California rangeland soil studies (Silver et al., 2010).
-These data have been processed with the aid of a geographic information system so that they are geographically aligned7 in order to obtain average carbon density values and associated uncertainty for the 940 land categories.
-The mean, standard deviation, maximum, and minimum carbon densities for each land category (for up to six biomass pools and one soil pool) are included in the carbon input file.
-Uncertainty in CALAND inputs is consistently characterized as the standard deviation of the calculated mean values because not all data include explicit uncertainty.
+The initial land cover and soil and vegetation carbon density state begins in 2010, which was derived from the California Air Resources Board (CARB) Greenhouse Gas Inventory for California Forests and Other Lands (Saah et al., 2016; Battles et al., 2014) and an urban forest assessment (McPherson et al., 2017).
+The initial soil carbon densities are derived from the NRCS gSSURGO database (USDA, 2014) and a review of California rangeland soil studies (Silver et al., 2010).
+These data were processed with the aid of a geographic information system so that they are geographically aligned8 in order to obtain average carbon density values and associated uncertainty for the 940 land categories.
+The mean, standard deviation, maximum, and minimum carbon densities for each land category (for up to six biomass pools and one soil pool) are included in the carbon input file (carbon_input_nwl.xls).
+Uncertainty in the carbon inputs was characterized as the standard deviation of the calculated mean values for consistency, as not all data included explicit uncertainty.